vibhatha/traveller/README.md

 ## Nature of Data

 The data is collected from reports that have been published by the Sri Lanka Tourism Development Authority (SLTDA).
+It consists of a variety of data that have been collected.
+The reports are given in both annual and quarterly formats.
+Each data set will give a summarised view of the tourism data.

 Tourism data collection contains the following major components: